Last updated: November 23rd, 2022

 When it comes to choosing a Canada road trip, it can be a tough decision as there are so many options from coast to coast to coast.
 But for road trips that are less than 12 hours in length (drive time without stops), few can rival the drive from Calgary to Vancouver.
-On this 975 kilometre journey, you’ll pass through the foothills, the Canadian Rockies, the towns of Banff and Canmore, multiple national parks, lakes, rivers, quaint mountain towns and eventually arrive at the Pacific Ocean.
+On this 975-kilometre journey, you’ll pass through the foothills, the Canadian Rockies, the towns of Banff and Canmore, and multiple national parks, lakes, rivers, and quaint mountain towns before arriving at the Pacific Ocean.
 You’ll also get to see two beautiful Canadian cities: Calgary and Vancouver.
 Plus, you can go slightly off the Trans-Canada and experience one of Canada’s most prominent wine regions: the Okanagan valley.
 Yes, indeed, this road trip pretty much has it all.

 Whether you start in Calgary or in Vancouver, it doesn’t really matter.
 It’s the same trip either way.
 What does matter is that you don’t limit yourself to a 12-hour drive without stops.
 Take some time, spend some nights, explore the area, and create some memories on this beautiful drive from Calgary to Vancouver.

 About the Road Trip

 Even better: Take a jaunt off the Trans-Canada and hit Highway 97 to Kelowna!
 This will bring you to the Okanagan valley and give you a taste of the desert, beautiful Okanagan Lake, and BC’s top wine region.

 Calgary, Alberta: Start or finish in Alberta’s biggest city.
 This vibrant and energetic city is often voted in the top 5 cities worldwide to live, the cleanest city in the world, and one of the youngest in Canada.
 It’s situated in the prairies and the foothills with the Canadian Rockies as its backdrop.
 It might be known for the Calgary Stampede, but there are many things to do in Calgary and we recommend spending at least a couple of days to take it all in.